ranjitkumar2k10/ranjit_test_sample/README.md

-# Edge Application Enablement Service Registry API Implementation
+# Edge Platform Application Enablement API Implementation

 The mobile edge platform, as defined in ETSI GS MEC 003 [3], offers an environment where mobile edge applications may discover, advertise, consume and offer mobile edge services.
-Upon receipt of update, activation or deactivation of traffic rules from the mobile edge platform manager, applications or services, the mobile edge platform instructs the data plane accordingly.
-The mobile edge platform also receives DNS records from the mobile edge platform manager and uses them to configure a DNS proxy/server.

-Via Mp1 reference point between the mobile edge platform and the mobile edge applications, as defined in ETSI GS MEC 003 [3], the basic functions are enabled, such as:
+Via Mp1 reference point between the mobile edge platform and the mobile edge applications, as defined in ETSI GS MEC 003 [3], one of the  basic functions are enabled such as:

+- mobile edge service assistance:
     - authentication and authorization of producing and consuming mobile edge services;
     - a means for service producing mobile edge applications to register towards the mobile edge platform the mobile edge services they provide, and to update the mobile edge platform about changes of the mobile edge service availability;
     - a means to notify the changes of the mobile edge service availability to the relevant mobile edge application;
 ETSI
 10 ETSI GS MEC 011 V1.1.1 (2017-07)
     - discovery of available mobile edge services;

-For additional information about Application Enablement API https://www.etsi.org/deliver/etsi_gs/MEC/001_099/011/01.01.01_60/gs_mec011v010101p.pdf
+For additional information about Application Enablement API - https://www.etsi.org/deliver/etsi_gs/MEC/001_099/011/01.01.01_60/gs_mec011v010101p.pdf

-For additonal information about MEC Application Enablement API: https://forge.etsi.org/gitlab/mec/gs011-app-enablement-api
+For MP1.yaml gitlab -  https://forge.etsi.org/gitlab/mec/gs011-app-enablement-api

 ## Project Overview